Tips for supporting children with transitions.

 As adults we can underestimate these changes and become frustrated with the number of questions a child asks, or if a younger or non-verbal child seeks extra reassurance.

-😊 Encourage your child to share they’re emotions.
+3. Encourage your child to share their emotions.
 Chat about what they are excited or worried about.
 Use picture cards or emojis to point out how they are feeling about the change.

 BLOG by Vicky Hallas-Fawcett (Director – Little People Nurseries)